mikebarkas/composer-build-d7/README.md

 * `install-drupal` : Installs Drupal using Drush _site-install_ via a Bash script.
 See settings in install script.

-* `generate-content` : Creates example development content using the _devel-generate_ module.
+* `generate-content` : Creates content using the _devel-generate_ module.
 Customize your content in the script.